bin-zhao/_nz-workspace-happynotes/Notes/DefaultNotes/World/Australia-NewZealand/IELTS/Articles/65 Genomes Expand Our Picture Of Human Genetics.md

 CHRISTINE BECK: Sure.
 The 65 samples were actually part of the 1000 Genomes Project.
 So the samples are from around the world.
 And basically, with data from previous sequencing projects, we had a good handle on how much variation there was between individual samples and a reference genome.
 So therefore, we chose cell lines from individuals that would <span style="color:rgb(255, 0, 0)">maximize</span> the amount of <span style="color:rgb(255, 0, 0)">novel</span> sequence variation that was <span style="color:rgb(255, 0, 0)">discovered</span> in our work because if we sequenced a <span style="color:rgb(255, 0, 0)">bunch</span> of individuals that were really, really similar, we’d have less return on our <span style="color:rgb(255, 0, 0)">investment</span> for sequencing each individual person.

 So we sequenced these 65 people, and from them, we discovered a large amount of DNA variation from person to person.
 And part of the reason why that’s important is because we don’t really have a good handle on how much DNA variation there is in some of these complex regions of the genome.
-So without a good understanding of that kind of background <span style="color:rgb(255, 0, 0)">topology</span> of the genome, it’s really, really hard to separate benign differences in the population from <span style="color:rgb(255, 0, 0)">pathogenic</span>.
+So without a good understanding of that kind of background <span style="color:rgb(255, 0, 0)">topology</span> of the genome, it’s really, really hard to separate <span style="color:rgb(255, 0, 0)">benign</span> differences in the population from <span style="color:rgb(255, 0, 0)">pathogenic</span>.

 IRA FLATOW: So you really did find <span style="color:rgb(255, 0, 0)">diversity</span>, <span style="color:rgb(255, 0, 0)">similarity</span>, <span style="color:rgb(255, 0, 0)">dissimilarity</span> in all these different genomes?